ashcansingh/espn-nba-fantasy-league-analysis/README.md

 # NBA Fantasy Modelling & Optimisation Notebook

-Entire Python notebook can be found in the repository named: **analysis.ipynb**.
+Entire Python notebook with the entire analysis can be found in a file in this repository named: **analysis.ipynb**.

 ## Tools